TeamJeeves/Jeeves-Bot-Documentation/docs/commands/tools/servers.md

 **Examples**

-* `!servers druid` -  Generates a invite to the Druid class Discord server
+* `!servers druid` -  Generates an invite to the Druid class Discord server